Melissa Red Hoffman

 MD, ND, FACS

-Initially trained as a naturopath and a yoga teacher, Dr. Red now practices a unique blend of trauma surgery and palliative medicine.
+Initially trained as a naturopath and a yoga teacher, Dr. Red now practices a unique blend of trauma surgery and hospice care.

 Learn moreDr.
 Red speaks locally, nationally, and internationally about surgery and palliative care, grief, and surviving violent loss.
-She is a speaker at TEDx Asheville in March 2024.
+She was one of nine speakers at TEDx Asheville 2024.

 The Surgical Soul with Red MD